 - Isolation and Loneliness

-Sessions are generally 45 minutes weekly or every other week.
-Most students experience improvement within 1 - 5 sessions, with individual sessions limited to ten sessions per academic year.
+Sessions are typically 45 minutes every other week.
+Most students experience improvement within 1 - 5 sessions.
 If needed, a referral to a private therapist or community service will be made as early as possible.